 Lea Katherine Shaw

 An American in Scotland, Lea Shaw is forging her path as one of the most promising young voices in classical music today.
-A formidable talent, she is cultivating her skills at the Royal Conservatoire of Scotland, at the Alexander Gibson Opera School.
+A formidable talent and alumnus of the Royal Conservatoire of Scotland, she is cultivating her skills as an emerging artist and collaborative performer.

-Here you can find her biography, information about future engagements, media, links to her soundcloud portfolio, and contact information.
+Here you can find her biography, future engagements, listen, look, and get in contact!

 Fergus Hall, 2019

-Lea has appeared as a masterclass participant under Roger Vignoles, Susan Bullock, Susan McCulloch, and soloist in Vaugan Williams' Serenade To Music at the 2017 Leeds Lieder Festival.
+Lea has appeared as a masterclass participant under Roger Vignoles, Nicky Spence, Susan Bullock, and Giselle Allan, and as soloist in Serenade To Music (Vaughan Williams) at the 2017 Leeds Lieder Festival.
 She has also performed works by Graham Haire at the 2017 ANIMUSIC Congress in Porto, Portugal.
-She is a recurring soloist in concert and oratorio, both in classical and baroque and in more contemporary works, having performed as soloist in the English premier of Erwin Schulloff's lost oratorio of the Communist Manifesto with the University of Glasgow in April 2018, soloist in Duke Ellington's Sacred Service as part of the 2017 West End Festival, the Chichester Psalms under Marin Alsop at the Edinburgh International Festival 2016, and as featured soloist in Handel’s Messiah, the Bach Magnificat, and Haydn’s Nelson Mass across the UK.
-She has also performed in solo capacity in a recurring relationship with the Ye Cronies Opera Society, the St. Magnus Festival, the Westbourne Music Series, Amnesty International, and the En Blanc Et Noir Festival, and has performed concerts with the Head of Opera, as well as the Principal, of the RCS.
-She has premiered works by Sir James Macmillan in close collaboration, and performed for HRH Prince Charles.
+She is a recurring soloist in concert and oratorio, both in classical and baroque and in more contemporary works, having performed as soloist in the English premier of Erwin Schulloff's lost oratorio of the Communist Manifesto with the University of Glasgow in April 2018, soloist in Duke Ellington's Sacred Service as part of the 2017 West End Festival, the Chichester Psalms (EIF), and as featured soloist in Handel’s Messiah, the Bach Magnificat, and Haydn’s Nelson Mass across the UK.
+She has also performed as a soloist in recurring relationships with the Red Note Ensemble, the Ye Cronies Opera Society, the St. Magnus Festival, the Westbourne Music Series, Amnesty International, and has performed concerts with the Head of Opera, as well as the Principal, of the RCS.
+She has performed for the Royal Family.

 Lea Shaw, Mezzo Soprano